 Rob has been Chief Executive of the Bromley by Bow Centre since 2002.
 He was awarded the British Empire Medal in the Queen’s 2018 New Year’s Honours list and is also a non-clinical Partner in the Bromley by Bow Health Partnership, which delivers primary care services to 30,000 patients in East London.

 Tony works on a wide range of community and environmental projects, including providing support for community groups on neighbourhood planning and as Executive Chair of Sustainable Homes.
 He is Vice Chair of Friends of the Earth and is also a trustee of TCV and mySociety.
 Tony founded Civic Voice in 2010 and has over twenty five years’ experience on the Boards of national charities.

 Nick Stanhope is the Founder and CEO of Shift, a product design charity based in the UK and USA.
-He was formerly a youth and community worker and campaigner.
+Previously, he was a youth and community worker and campaigner.

 Vinay is co-founder and CEO of Lightful.
 He passionately believes that those doing the greatest work deserve the best technology.
-Vinay previously worked at Social and Sustainable Capital (SASC), Acumen Fund and the Clinton Foundation HIV/AIDS Initiative.
-He has launched two public health social enterprises, one in the UK and one in Mozambique.
+Previously, Vinay worked at Social and Sustainable Capital (SASC), Acumen Fund and the Clinton Foundation HIV/AIDS Initiative.
+Vinay has launched two public health social enterprises, one in the UK and one in Mozambique.

 Annika works to create a step-change in charities’ use of digital approaches in order to build a more resilient, responsive civil society.
-Annika was awarded an OBE in 2018 for services to social innovation and digital technology.
+In addition, she was awarded an OBE in 2018 for services to social innovation and digital technology.